HomeTrustHow to Protect Your Marriage from Temptation

 So how can you guard your marriage?
 Seek to meet your spouse’s needs, realizing that only God can truly meet his or her deepest needs.
 You cannot be God to your spouse, but you should do what you can to be there when you’re needed.
 If you are finding that your spouse is not meeting your needs, realize that only God satisfies emotionally.
 God wants to reside in that deep place of your soul.
 Ask God to meet your needs.

-Read Next on Thriving Marriages A Marriage That Can't Forgive, Won't Survive
+Read Next on Thriving Marriages Overcoming Obstacles In Your Marriage

 Remember, you are never alone in your temptations.
 You have a mighty God who has the transforming power to change you, make you godly, satisfy your deepest needs, be your greatest defense against the enemy, protect you, and deliver you from evil.
 Your victory has already been won through Christ.